-The audit committee has reviewed and discussed the Company's audited financial statements and related footnotes for the year ended December 31, 2021, and the independent auditor's report on those financial statements, with management and with our independent auditor, Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited ("Kesselman").
-The audit committee has also discussed with Kesselman the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
-The audit committee has also received the written disclosures and the letter from Kesselman required by applicable requirements of the Public Company Accounting Oversight Board regarding Kesselman's communications with the audit committee concerning independence, and has discussed with Kesselman that firm's independence.
+The audit committee has reviewed and discussed the Company's audited financial statements and related footnotes for the year ended December 31, 2023, and the independent auditor's report on those financial statements, with management and with our independent auditor, Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited ("Kesselman").
+The audit committee has also discussed with Kesselman the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB").
+The audit committee has also received the written disclosures and the letter from Kesselman required by applicable requirements of the PCAOB regarding Kesselman's communications with the audit committee concerning independence, and has discussed with Kesselman that firm's independence.

-Based on the review and the discussions referred to in the preceding paragraph, the audit committee determined that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, which was filed with the SEC.
+Based on the review and the discussions referred to in the preceding paragraph, the audit committee determined that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, which was filed with the SEC.